cargicar/Primalboot_py39/README.md

 0. It is recommended to create a python==3.9 environment to install and isolate the code from the global environment.
 The way of doing it dependent on environment manager each user uses.
 My prefered environment and package manager is [conda](https://docs.conda.io/projects/conda/en/latest/index.html) .
 Follow the instructions there to install conda and to create local environments on your local machine.

-1. In a local terminal, activate your local environment and run *pip install -r requirements.txt*
+1. In a local terminal, activate your local environment and run *pip install -r requirements.txt* (Need to update requirements!)

 2. Go to the directory */src* and run the command *./compile.sh*.
 This will create the neccesary Cython modules.
-A little caveat is that in order to
+(Need to include mpfr and mpfi into the requirements file!)

 3. In a terminal go to  *py* directory and open *config* file.
 There is a number of parameters that can be set in config file, perhaps the most importants are:
 Number of *cores*  available in your local enviroment (or the amount you want to use) \